WhiteCrosses/Projekt-IA/README.md

 1. Touhou - inspired playstyle.
 2. Randomness - best achieved by system of cards that player chooses.
 Their effect would stack creating (possibly) interesting combos.
 3. Very rapid flow of the game.
 A lot happening on the screen.
 Little time to act when e.g. choosing card or making other decisions.
+4. ASCII based artstyle - Make game feel, like it was made in the terminal (ncurses?).
+5. Scalability - Possible more than one player.
+Either conected via LAN (?) or on local machine.
 ## Technology
 >SDL2
 >C++